-Tim is a British wine writer with an international following, with more than 25 awards to his name, including the 2009 Louis Roederer Wine Columnist of the Year and the 2011 Louis Roederer International Wine Website of the Year.
+Tim is a British wine writer with an international following, with more than 30 awards to his name, including the 2015 Louis Roederer Wine Feature Writer of the Year and the 2014 Fortnum & Mason On-Line Drinks Writer of the Year.
 In 2012, he was selected as one of the ten most influential people in the world of wine by Wine Intelligence.

-Tim judges wine all over the world and is the chairman of the Top 100 South African Wines and the Wines from Spain Awards.
+Tim is respected for his forensic, unsnobbish palate and judges wine all over the world.
 He passed the Master of Wine exam at the first attempt in 2001, winning the Robert Mondavi Award for the best set of theory papers, and holds a BA in French from Durham University and an MSc in European Studies from the London School of Economics.

 Oz is one of the world's leading wine experts, whose formidable reputation is based on his extensive wine knowledge and accessible, no-nonsense approach.
 His numerous award-winning books include Pocket Wine Guide, 250 Best Wines, Bordeaux and Let me tell you about wine.
 Oz's third BBC TV series with 'Top Gear' co-presenter James May was 'Oz and James Drink to Britain'.
 For this series and the accompanying book Oz and James were awarded the International Wine Challenge Personality of the Year Award.
 Oz has since filmed two series with comic Hugh Dennis and there is more ongoing television with James May.
 In 2010 Oz became an Officier de l'Ordre du Mérite Agricole for services to French agriculture.

-Peter's career in wine started in sales working with legendary Italian champions Winecellars.
+Peter's career in wine started in sales working with legendary Winecellars that champion Italian wines.
 He now operates an independent wine consultancy service, focused on hotels and restaurants.

 Born and raised in New Zealand, now resident in London, he speaks widely, hosting corporate and public events as well as industry seminars.
 He teaches at the Christie's Wine Course and the Wine & Spirit Education Trust, as well as conducting bespoke courses for anyone from beginners to MW students.
 He writes for a number of publications and has judged wine competitions around the world.

-The Panel Chairmen role is crucial - they control the individual tasting panels to ensure that the quality, potential and typicity of every wine is fairly, professionally and consistently assessed.
-The Panel Chairmen are in attendance for the full 10 days of judging and like the Chairmen, are the IWC's core group of tasters.
+The Panel Chairs role is crucial - they control the individual tasting panels to ensure that the quality, potential and typicity of every wine is fairly, professionally and consistently assessed.
+The Panel Chairs are in attendance for the full 10 days of judging and like the Co-Chairs, are the IWC's core group of tasters.

 Christine is a wine writer, broadcaster and a wine judge for several international wine competitions.
 She has a technical background and spent five years as a buyer for a major supermarket before moving to wine writing.